Jeffrey McClanahan

 Jeffrey McClanahan is an American novelist from Texas who writes with her sister, Pam Cumbie, under the joint pen name of Dixie Cash.
-McClanahan is also an “award-winning author of six western romance novels under the name of Anna Jeffrey.”
+McClanahan is also an author of six western romance novels under the name of Anna Jeffrey.
 For her 2009 novel, McClanahan has taken on a third pseudonym, Sadie Callahan.

 Personal life

 McClanahan “grew up in West Texas during the great oil boom.
 Pam has always had a zany sense of humor, and Jeffrey has always had a dry wit.
 Surrounded by cowboys and steeped in country-western music, when they can stop laughing long enough, they work together creating hilarity on paper.”

 Jeffery lives with her husband, in “a small town not far from Fort Worth,” Texas and worked as “both a real estate professional and a retailer for most of her adult life, also professions that beg for a sense of humor.”

 Cumbie asserts that McClanahan “loves books... like I love earrings and anything liquid that contains liquor.
 Her home looks like a library.
 She writes beautiful prose and steamy sex, and then I come along and junk it up with trash."